kjappelbaum/pyepal/docs/getting_started.rst

 - to set reasonable bounds on the lengthscale parameters
 - to increase the regularization parameter/noise kernel (:code:`alpha` in :code:`sklearn`)
-- increase the number of datapoints, especially the coverage of the design space
+- to increase the number of datapoints, especially the coverage of the design space
 - `to use a kernel that suits your problem <https://www.cs.toronto.edu/~duvenaud/cookbook/>`_
-- automatic relevance determination (ARD) might increase the predictive performance, but also makes the model more prone to overfitting
+- to turn off ARD.
+Automatic relevance determination (ARD) might increase the predictive performance, but also makes the model more prone to overfitting

 We also recommend to cross-validate your Gaussian process model and to check that the predicted variances make sense.
 By default, the code will run a simple cross-validation only on the first iteration and warn if the mean mean absolute error is above the mean standard deviation.
-If you want to change this behavior and run the cross-validation test more frequently, you can override the `should_run_crossvalidation` function.
+If you want to change this behavior and run the cross-validation test more frequently, you can override the :code:`should_run_crossvalidation` function.

 Implementing a new PAL class
 ------------------------------